Where Does Your Business Fall On the Customer Analytics Maturity Curve?

 4. Prescriptive Analytics: What should we do about it?

-Finally, prescriptive analytics tells you what action to take to avoid a potential problem or to capitalise on an emerging trend.
+Finally, prescriptive analytics tells you what action to take to avoid a potential problem or to capitalize on an emerging trend.
 For example, if your data tells you that the majority of your repeat customers make their second purchase within 90 days after their first purchase, a prescriptive analytics tool might tell you to deliver promotional messages during that time to drive the second sale.

 Like predictive analytics, prescriptive analytics requires clean and comprehensive data, advanced technology, and sophisticated data management processes to ensure its accuracy.
 If your business is still using messy data collection processes or siloed tools, drawing reliable insights from prescriptive analytics will be next to impossible.